AY2223S2-CS2103T-W14-4/tp-1/docs/UserGuide.md

 **Format:** `summary`

-> You can show a statistical summary of the company's hiring processes.
+> You can get a statistical summary of the company's hiring processes

 **Example:**
 <br>